OctopusDeploy/blog/blog/2021-11/using-aws-secrets-manager-with-octopus/index.md

 In addition, this post doesn't go into great detail about AWS Secrets Manager concepts or how to set up Secrets Manager.
 You can learn more by reading the [User Guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) from Amazon.

-The step template in this post retrieves secrets from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) using **AWS Command Line Interface** (AWS CLI), the AWS command-line tool.
+The step template in this post retrieves secrets from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) using **AWS Command Line Interface** (AWS CLI), which is the AWS command-line tool.
 The **AWS CLI** tool must be available on the deployment target or Worker before the step can retrieve secrets successfully.
 The step template has been tested on both Windows and Linux (with PowerShell Core installed).

-## Authentication {#authentication}
+## Authenticating with AWS {#authenticating-with-aws}

 Before you can retrieve secrets from AWS Secrets Manager, you must authenticate with AWS.
 In their [authentication and access control guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access.html), Amazon describes how they use [IAM permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to control access to secrets: